wix-incubator/wix-gruntfile/README.md

   protocol: 'http', //the protocol used for working locally (http/https)
   staging: 'pizza', //the staging environment used locally (local.pizza.wixpress.com)
                     //don't forget to add it to your hosts file
+  subdomain: 'www', //subdomain used for api calls to staging (www.pizza.wixpress.com/_api)
   port: 9000, //port used for local server
   livereload: 35729, //port used for livereload server (important for when running multiple grunts)
   translationsModule: 'wixAppTranslations', //module name used for translations